apache/sedona/docs/tutorial/raster.md

 ### Spatial join query

-Sedona's raster predicates also have the capability to do a spatial join using the raster column and geometry column, using the same function as above.
+Sedona's raster predicates also can do a spatial join using the raster column and geometry column, using the same function as above.

 ```sql
 SELECT r.rast, g.geom FROM rasterDf r, geomDf g WHERE RS_Interest(r.rast, g.geom)